Introduction

 Make the difference obvious in one glance, then readable in a few more

-A comparison infographic has two reading speeds.
-The first is glance-level, where the reader should be able to tell what kind of difference is being shown before reading every row.
+The first is glance-level.
+The reader should be able to tell what kind of difference is being shown before they read every row.

 If every row has the same visual weight, the reader has to do too much sorting on their own.
 A good comparison infographic reduces that burden.
+It makes the important differences easier to notice first.

 Use short comparison language, not paragraph language